PoProstuWitold/homeserver/tunnels/README.md

 ## 2. Remote connection
 Setup VNC and SSH to remote access your soon-to-be headless server.
 - ### 2a.
 VNC
+> **IMPORTANT!** You need to either download some dummy X11 driver or buy dummy HDMI adapter for about 4 euro
 	- 1. Install [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on your client (in my case Windows 11 Home).
 	- 2. Install RealVNC Server on your server: